Compliance & Enforcement

 Review-Based Intervention

 When concerns arise, CRV may initiate internal review procedures to determine whether the vendor remains aligned with certification standards.
-Enforcement actions are based on review criteria, documented concerns, and the seriousness of the issue involved.

 Registry Integrity Protection